wnodom/abc/apps/ngrx/202-router-store/workshop.md

 ## Notes

-1. The dependencies are already installed, and `main.ts` already knows about `RouterStore`, because we ran `ng add
+1. The dependencies are already installed, and `main.ts` already knows about `RouterStore`, because we ran
-   @ngrx/router-store --project ngrx202-router-store` in the root
+   `npx ng add @ngrx/router-store --project ngrx202-router-store`
-   directory to set up articles routing.
+   in the root directory to set up articles routing.